rlty-live/CoffeeScene-Android/README.md

                         .add(EMPTY_RECYCLER_PLACEHOLDER, R.id.activity_no_annotations_sample_empty_placeholder)
                         .listener(this)
                         .animation(this)
-                        .main(Scene.SPINNER)
+                        .first(Scene.SPINNER)
         );
     }
 ...
 }
 ```
-With a SceneCreator the scenes are registered by calling **.add** with an unique identifier and the id of the viewgroup that holds the scene.
+With a SceneCreator the scenes are registered by calling **.add** with an unique identifier and the id of the view/viewgroup that holds the scene.

 How to use with annotations only
 ==========